Rongbin99/PlanIT/README.md

 npm install
 ```

-If needed, modify the Backend URL in `ApiConfig.ts` for your local setup (default to AWS Lambda API URL)
+If needed, modify the Backend URL in `ApiConfig.ts` for your local setup (default to automatically detect iOS and Android)

 ```ts
 /*